parth-nikam/Secrets/README.md

 ## License

-This project is licensed under the [License Name or URL] License - see the LICENSE.md file for details.
+This project is licensed under the License - see the LICENSE.md file for details.

 ---